 Start today with no exit fees and flexible pricing.

-Cosy Octopus has three off-peak slots each day (04:00–07:00, 13:00–16:00, 22:00–00:00), totalling 8 hours of discounted power.
-The evening peak runs from 16:00–19:00 and is around 30% more expensive than the day rate.
+Octopus Cosy gives you three off-peak windows each day: 04:00–07:00, 13:00–16:00 and 22:00–00:00.
+That’s 8 hours of cheaper power, about 50% lower than the standard day rate.
+The evening peak runs from 16:00–19:00 and is roughly 30% more expensive.
 All other times are charged at the standard rate.

-• Is Cosy Octopus worth it for heat pump users?
+Is Octopus Cosy worth it for heat pump users?

-• Is Cosy Octopus fixed or flexible?
+Is the Cosy tariff fixed or flexible?

 Referral information and free credit offer